 - a.
 Buildings may not exceed the maximum number of stories as specified in the Building Standards for each VCOD tier. - b.
-The Ground Story is always counted as one (1) story, except that a single Ground Story eighteen (18) feet or greater in height is counted as two (2) stories. - Any Upper Story is counted as (1) additional story, except that any upper story sixteen (16) feet or greater in height is counted as two (2) stories; - d.
+The Ground Story is always counted as one (1) story, except that a single Ground Story eighteen (18) feet or greater in height is counted as two (2) stories. - c.
+Any Upper Story is counted as (1) additional story, except that any upper story sixteen (16) feet or greater in height is counted as two (2) stories: - d.
 Space located directly under a pitched roof is counted as a half (0.5)-story, provided the following standards are all met: - i.
-At least two (2) opposite roof planes are pitched toward each other.
+At least two (2) opposite roof planes are pitched toward each other. - ii.

-- ii.
 A pitched roof may be composed of roof planes with different slopes. - iii.
-The slope of any pitch must be no greater than 14:12 (49.4 degrees); otherwise, this story is counted as a full story.

-- iv.
-The roof rafters must intersect the wall plate or top of wall frame of the exterior walls at a height no more than two (2) feet above the finished floor of the half (0.5)-story; otherwise, this story is counted as a full story. - v.
+The slope of any pitch must be no greater than 14:12 (49.4 degrees); otherwise, this story is counted as a full story. - frame of the exterior walls at a height no more than two (2) feet above the finished floor of the half (0.5)-story; otherwise, this story is counted as a full story. - v.
 Dormers must comply with the requirements set forth in Sec.
 1.5.4.G.